David Walliams: Exposing Jeremy Edwards' genitals and Mark Ronson's buttocks

-Chortle reported that. "tellingly, Edwards – who seemed genuinely embarrassed by the incident – did not appear at the final curtain call."
+Chortle reported that, "tellingly, Edwards – who seemed genuinely embarrassed by the incident – did not appear at the final curtain call."

 On 2 November 2009, Walliams performed the sketch with Mark Ronson at London's O2 Academy Brixton in front of 3,000 people at a charity event for Concert for CARE.
 Footage from the event shows Ronson trying to stop Walliams from pulling his trousers and underwear down.
 Ronson's buttocks were exposed.
 After the event, Walliams was reported to have said, "When I put my mind to it, I have the strength of ten men so there's no stopping me.
 Mark is a cool, calm character.
 To put him in that position was out of his comfort zone."
 Walliams claimed that he offered to buy Ronson a new suit.

 Criticism and violent reaction from theatre goers

 Matt Lucas discussed the 'Hide the Sausage' sketch in his 2017 autobiography titled Little Me and claimed that some audience members reacted with violence.
-Lucas wrote that.
-"During a game of 'Hide the Sausage', he would almost always wrestle the trousers off some poor lad" adding that, "You could never get away with that today.
+Lucas wrote that "during a game of 'Hide the Sausage', he would almost always wrestle the trousers off some poor lad" adding that, "You could never get away with that today.
 In fact he didn't always get away with it then.
 Sometimes David would get a clout for his troubles and I'd see him in the wings afterwards, nursing a sore ear."

-Critics of the sketch included human rights campaigner Peter Tatchell who said it, "crosses a red line into the sexual humiliation of young men.
-Tatchell added:Williams portrayal of a predatory paedophile is not funny.
+Critics of the sketch included human rights campaigner Peter Tatchell who said it, "crosses a red line into the sexual humiliation of young men."
+Tatchell added:Walliams' portrayal of a predatory paedophile is not funny.
 It's sickening and unacceptable.
 That sketch should not be repeated anywhere.
 It should be withdrawn from public viewing and filed in a film archive so that future historians have evidence of what passed for 'comedy' only 13 years ago.
 Some viewers will have interpreted Walliams as playing the trope of gay men as predators and paedophiles.
 Even though Walliams supports the LGBT+ community, his depiction plays into the hands of those who wrongly equate homosexuality with the exploitation of young people.

+Sexual comments about Harry Styles

+In 2011 Ofcom and Channel 4 received complaints regarding comments made by Walliams on Chris Moyles' Quiz Night.
+In regards to Harry Styles, Walliams said, "I'd like to suck his cock."
+Styles was 17 years old at the time.
+Then director of Mediawatch UK, Vivienne Pattison, criticised Channel 4's decision to broadcast the remark adding that "jokes like this set up a context of behaviour that somehow normalises and justifies it."